Hotel Del Monte: History

 Charles Crocker, one of California's Big Four railroad barons, established the initial 7,000-acre resort with its 125 acre botanical gardens through the Southern Pacific Railroad's property division, Pacific Improvement Company (PIC), and opened the first hotel on June 3, 1880.
 The first true resort complex in the United States, it was an immediate success, turning down over 3,000 reservation requests in its first six months.
 The property was serviced by a privately owned narrow-gauge railway depot where the Del Monte (named for the hotel) delivered patrons arriving by train.

 The property extended south and southeast of the hotel and included gardens, parkland, polo grounds, a race track, and a golf course.
 A dairy and market gardens provided fresh milk and produce for hotel guests.
 Originally used for hunting and other outdoor activities, the hotel's property became Pebble Beach, an unincorporated resort community, and the world-famous Pebble Beach Golf Links.
 The famous 17-Mile Drive was designed as a local excursion for visitors to the Del Monte to take in the historic sights of Monterey and Pacific Grove, and the scenery of what would become Pebble Beach.
-The hotel became popular with the wealthy and influential of the day, and guests included presidents Rutherford B. Hayes and Theodore Roosevelt, writers and artists including Ernest Hemingway and Salvador Dali, as well as many early Hollywood stars such as Alfred Hitchcock, Bing Crosby, Ginger Rogers and Bob Hope.
+The hotel became popular with the wealthy and influential of the day, and guests included presidents Rutherford B. Hayes and Theodore Roosevelt, writers and artists including Ernest Hemingway and Salvador Dalí, as well as many early Hollywood stars such as Alfred Hitchcock, Bing Crosby, Ginger Rogers and Bob Hope.

 In 1919, Samuel F.B.
 Morse, an American environmental conservationist, put together a consortium of investors to purchase the aging Hotel Del Monte, along with 18,000 acres on the Monterey Peninsula, Pebble Beach and Carmel Valley for the sum of $1.34 million, and established the Del Monte Properties Company, forerunner of today's Pebble Beach Company.